cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 is meaningfully propagated, logged and alerted on.

-In this case, our Content API servers should have been configured with a tightly contrained timeout on all requests to S3.
+In this case, our Content API servers should have been configured with a tightly constrained timeout on all requests to S3.
 Error handlers in our code would then have sent a meaningful 5xx error back downstream.

 This principle should also apply to the incoming request to the API.
 We should